Dr Sonja J Ellis

-Qualifications: BSocSc, MSocSc (Waikato), PhD (Loughborough), AFBPsS, SFHEA
+Qualifications: BSocSc, MSocSc (Waikato), PhD (Loughborough), MPH (Charles Darwin), AFBPsS, SFHEA

-I began my academic career here at The University of Waikato, where I completed my Bachelors and Masters degree majoring in Education Studies.
+I began my academic career here at The University of Waikato, where I completed my Bachelors and Masters degree majoring in Education Studies and worked briefly as Tutor.
 In 1997 I was offered a once-in-a-lifetime scholarship opportunity to study as a doctoral student at Loughborough University in the UK, where I had the privilege of working with some of the most famous academics in both Feminist Psychology and Critical Social Psychology.
 Shortly before graduating from my PhD, I secured a Lectureship in Psychology at Sheffield Hallam University (in the UK) where I worked for 15 years.
-In 2015, I relocated to Australia where I worked for AIPC and then the Australian Catholic University in Brisbane.
+In 2015, I relocated to Brisbane, Australia where I worked for a small higher education provider and then the Australian Catholic University.
 I returned to Aotearoa New Zealand at the end of 2017 to take up my current post as Associate Professor in Human Development.
+I have an established international reputation for my research and scholarship in the field of Lesbian, Gay, Bisexual, Trans, Intersex, and Queer (LGBTIQ) Psychology.
+I have published widely in this field and with Damien Riggs (Flinder University) and Liz Peel (Loughborough University) am coauthor of the substantially revised and updated second edition of the textbook Lesbian, Gay, Bisexual, Trans, Intersex, and Queer Psychology: An Introduction (Cambridge University Press, 2020).
+I am currently undertaking research on the inclusion of sexuality and gender diversity in sexuality education and in the wider school context.

 I am currently co-supervising the doctoral research programmes of the following students: